SeedTactics/immutable-collections/website/docs/bulk-operations.md

 many keys and values at once.
 Consider you have an existing map and you want to add several more keys and values while also performing some logic on each existing value.

-The first step is to create a new map with the entires to add using a method described above.
-The reason that union requires the new entries as a map instead of say an `Iterable` is that union can be very efficient when say the new entries are already hashed and organized by hash, or when the new entries are already balanced by key.
+The first step is to create a new map with the entires to add using a bulk creation method described above.
+The reason that union requires the new entries as a map instead of say an `Iterable` is that union can be very efficient when the new entries are already hashed and organized by hash or when the new entries are already balanced by key.

 Once the entries to add are in a map, then call `union`.
 The `union` method accepts